The Insurance Appraisal Process: How to Invoke the Appraisal Clause

 Once appraisal is invoked, the process typically proceeds as follows:

-- Estimate comparisons — Each party prepares a detailed estimate of damages.
+- Estimate comparison.
+Each side prepares a detailed estimate of the damage.

-- Umpire involvement — If appraisers cannot agree, the umpire reviews both positions and makes a determination.
+- Umpire involvement.
+If the appraisers cannot agree, the umpire reviews both positions and makes a determination.

 How to Choose an Appraiser or Umpire